vmware-tanzu/thepodlets/site/_episodes/001-cloud-native.md

 [INTRODUCTION]

-[00:00:08] ANNOUNCER: Welcome to The Kubelets Podcast, a weekly show that explores Cloud Native one buzzword at a time.
+[00:00:08] ANNOUNCER: Welcome to The Podlets Podcast, a weekly show that explores Cloud Native one buzzword at a time.
 Each week, experts in the field will discuss cloud native concepts to help you on your journey.
 This space moves fast and we shouldn’t reinvent the wheel.
 If you’re using, building, or managing technology, this podcast is for you.

 [EPISODE]